in2code-de/powermail_cleaner/Documentation/Configuration/General.rst

     :alt: Powermail Cleaner Icon
     :class: float-left with-shadow

-Important: Include this settings after the settings of Powermail and ensure that you are not using the key "10" for templateRootPaths, partialRootPaths and layoutRootPaths.
+Important: Include these settings after the settings of Powermail and ensure that you are not using the key "10" for templateRootPaths, partialRootPaths and layoutRootPaths.
 Otherwise the Cleaner will not work correctly in the Frontend.